Garrison Diversion Unit (15.518)

 Applicant Eligibility

-The State of North Dakota, the Garrison Conservancy District, the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, and the Turtle Mountain Band of Chippewa.
+The State of North Dakota, the Garrison Conservancy District, the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, the Turtle Mountain Band of Chippewa and the Trenton Indian Service Area

 Beneficiary Eligibility

-The citizens of the State of North Dakota and the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, and the Turtle Mountain Band of Chippewa.
+The citizens of the State of North Dakota and the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, the Turtle Mountain Band of Chippewa and the Trenton Indian Service Area.

 Credentials/Documentation

+Preapplication coordination is required.
+An environmental impact statement is required for this listing.
+An environmental impact assessment is required for this listing.
 Preapplication is not required.
 Depending on the project, an environmental impact assessment or statement may be required.
-This program is excluded from coverage under E.O.
-12372.
-If requested, the Bureau of Reclamation's Great Plains Region will assist the State of North Dakota, the Garrison Conservancy District, the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, and the Turtle Mountain Band of Chippewa in preparing their respective proposals.
-An environmental impact statement is required for this program.
-An environmental impact assessment is required for this program.
-This program is excluded from coverage under E.O.
-12372.
+If requested, the Bureau of Reclamation's Missouri Basin Region will assist the State of North Dakota, the Garrison Conservancy District, the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, and the Turtle Mountain Band of Chippewa and the Trenton Indian Service Area in preparing their respective proposals.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
-Applications shall include: (1) Detailed written technical proposals including background data regarding the applicants, technical approaches proposed to accomplish the work, scopes of work that separate the work into major tasks, types of personnel implementing the proposals, experience in performing these types of work, timelines, the levels of cooperation with other parties involved in the proposals, and other information that may be useful for proposal evaluation; and (2) Detailed project cost proposals, including budgets with estimated project costs, including salaries and wages, fringe benefits, travel, equipment, supplies, contracts, and indirect costs, and the values of any in-kind contributions of goods and services.
-Applicants must submit all applicable SF-424 Application for Federal Assistance forms, along with their technical and budget proposals.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Applications shall include (1) Detailed written technical proposals including background data regarding the applicants, technical approaches proposed to accomplish the work, scopes of work that separate the work into major tasks, types of personnel implementing the proposals, experience in performing these types of work, timelines, the levels of cooperation with other parties involved in the proposals, and other information that may be useful for proposal evaluation; and (2) Detailed project cost proposals, including budgets with estimated project costs, including salaries and wages, fringe benefits, travel, equipment, supplies, contracts, and indirect costs, and the values of any in-kind contributions of goods and services.
+Applicants must submit all applicable SF-42 Application for Federal Assistance forms, along with their technical and budget proposals.

 Award Procedure

-Once the parties agree with their respective scopes of work and cooperative agreements, the Bureau of Reclamation's Great Plains Region will finalize the agreements.
-The Bureau of Reclamation's Great Plains Region will negotiate and enter into cooperative agreements with the State of North Dakota, the Garrison Conservancy District, the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, and the Turtle Mountain Band of Chippewa.
-The tribes may choose to enter into an agreement under Public Law 93-638, the Indian Self-Determination and Education Assistance Act.
-For those agreements that are in place, the Bureau of Reclamation negotiates annually the workplan and budget for that fiscal year.
+Once the parties agree with their respective scopes of work, the Bureau of Reclamation's Missouri Basin Region will finalize the agreements.
+The Bureau of Reclamation's Missouri Basin Region will negotiate and enter into agreements with the State of North Dakota, the Garrison Conservancy District, the Standing Rock Sioux, the Three Affiliated Tribes, the Spirit Lake Nation, the Turtle Mountain Band of Chippewa and the Trenton Indian Service Area.
+The tribes may choose to enter into an agreement under P.L.
+93-638 - the Indian Self-Determination and Education Assistance Act.
+For those agreements that are in place, the Bureau of Reclamation negotiates annually the work plan and budget for that fiscal year.

 Deadlines